codepath/android_guides/Troubleshooting-Common-Issues-with-Parse.md

 });
 ```

 With this mechanism of inner queries we can recreate a lot of the relational logic used with SQL databases.
-Note that there is also a mechanism called [whereMatchesKeyInQuery](https://parse.com/docs/android/api/com/parse/ParseQuery.html#whereMatchesKeyInQuery\(java.lang.String,%20java.lang.String,%20com.parse.ParseQuery\)) which adds a constraint to the query that requires a particular key's value to match a specified value.
+Note that there is also a mechanism called [whereMatchesKeyInQuery](http://parseplatform.org/Parse-SDK-Android/api/com/parse/ParseQuery.html#whereMatchesKeyInQuery\(java.lang.String,%20java.lang.String,%20com.parse.ParseQuery\)) which adds a constraint to the query that requires a particular key's value to match a specified value.

 ### Minimizing Number of Queries

 When using Parse, you can often have many different relations between models causing your app to send multiple queries out to get back all the required information.
 Whenever possible try to reduce the queries sent using "include" statements.
-Refer to the [relational queries](https://parse.com/docs/android/guide#queries-relational-queries) guide for more details.
-One caveat is that include only works for pointers to objects and as such does not work with [many-to-many relational data with ParseRelation](https://parse.com/docs/android/guide#objects-relational-data).
-See [this parse support post](https://www.parse.com/questions/can-i-use-include-in-a-query-to-include-all-members-of-a-parserelation-error-102) for further clarification.
+Refer to the [relational queries](http://docs.parseplatform.org/android/guide/#relational-queries) guide for more details.
+One caveat is that include only works for pointers to objects and as such does not work with [many-to-many relational data with ParseRelation](http://docs.parseplatform.org/android/guide/#relational-data).

 In addition, in certain situations making multiple queries to get all the required data for a screen is unavoidable.
 In these cases, encapsulating all the separate requests into a single object fetching java object can make data retrieval much more manageable in your activity.
 See [this android guides issue for a rough example](https://github.com/codepath/android_guides/issues/50).
 The idea here is to wrap all the queries to Parse in a container object which aggregates all the data and fires a listener once all callbacks have returned.

 ### Batch Save with Parse

 In certain cases, there are many objects that need to be created and saved at once.
-In this case, we can use batch inserts to significantly speed up posting objects to parse with the [`saveAllInBackground`](https://parse.com/docs/android/api/com/parse/ParseObject.html#saveAllInBackground\(java.util.List\)) static method on `ParseObject`:
+In this case, we can use batch inserts to significantly speed up posting objects to parse with the [`saveAllInBackground`](http://parseplatform.org/Parse-SDK-Android/api/com/parse/ParseObject.html#saveAllInBackground\(java.util.List\)) static method on `ParseObject`:

 ```java
 List<ParseObject> objList = new ArrayList<ParseObject>();